Lillian Burke

-By the mid-1930s, Burke began to face resistance from the Acadian women who were producing ever-larger hooked rugs in factory-like conditions with delayed payments based on the finished product, not the hours spent producing it.
-Unfounded rumours circulated that Burke was making huge profits while steep increases in U.S. customs tariffs combined with the need to pay postage made the Chéticamp hooked rugs increasingly uncompetitive.
-To make ends meet, Burke had taken a part-time job in 1930 as an attendant at the State Mental Hospital in Brooklyn.
-In 1943, she was appointed to a full-time position in the Department of Occupational Therapy at the New York State Psychiatric Institute in Manhattan.
-Her work there as head of the music therapy program fit well with her earlier experiences as an arts and crafts therapist working with wounded soldiers in Europe and America during and after World War I.

 Early life and education

-Mary Lillian Burke was born on October 4, 1879, in Washington, D.C., the eldest of five children.
-Her parents, Michael Burke and Mary Wasney, were from working class, immigrant families.
-Her three-year-old brother died in 1886 and when she was eight, her father succumbed to pulmonary tuberculosis.
-The following year, a sister died at age two.
-To support her family, Mary Burke was forced to return to the Government Printing Office where she had worked before her marriage in 1879.
-Mary's 10-hour days, six days a week, sewing and binding government documents, forced Lillian to act as surrogate mother to her two younger siblings.
+Mary Lillian Burke was born on October 4, 1879, in Washington, D.C.
+She was the eldest of five children.
+Her parents, Michael Burke and Mary Wasney were from working class, Polish and Irish immigrant families.
+Her three-year-old brother died in 1886.
+When she was eight, her father died from pulmonary tuberculosis.
+The following year, her two year old sister died.
+Her mother returned to the Government Printing Office to provide for the family, where she had worked before her marriage in 1879.
+She worked 10-hour days, six days a week, sewing and binding government documents.
+Burke became a surrogate mother, caring for two younger siblings.

-Lillian Burke attended Peabody Elementary School in Washington's Stanton Square.
-However, various records appear to indicate that she likely also attended St. Cecilia's Academy as a part-time student where she would have studied music as well as sewing and painting.
-In 1893, Burke was admitted to Eastern High School which offered new courses in physical training, home economics and fine art including drawing, painting and sculpture along with other innovations such as learning by doing, problem solving, critical thinking, entrepreneurship and social responsibility.
+Burke attended Peabody Elementary School in Washington's Stanton Square.
+Various records indicate that she also attended St. Cecilia's Academy as a part-time student where she would have studied music, sewing and painting.
+In 1893, Burke was admitted to Eastern High School which offered new courses in physical training, home economics and fine art including drawing, painting and sculpture alongside learning by doing, problem solving, critical thinking, entrepreneurship and social responsibility.

-On her graduation from high school in 1898, Burke won a scholarship allowing her to attend the two-year, teacher training program at Washington Normal School.
+She graduated in 1898 and won a scholarship to attend the two-year, teacher training program at Washington Normal School.
 There she would have taken courses in "child study" or psychology as well as such subjects as music, physical culture, sewing, elocution, penmanship and drawing.